 government partners, farming and land management interest groups, and

-The Farm Business Survey (called the Farm Accounts Survey in Scotland)
+The Farm Business Survey

 is an annual survey commissioned by the government under which a range